olimorris/persisted.nvim/README.md

 })
 ```

-Specifying `~/Code` will autosave and autoload from that directory as well as all its sub-directories.
+Specifying `~/Code` will start and autoload from that directory as well as all its sub-directories.

 > [!NOTE]
-> If `allowed_dirs` is left at its default value and `autosave` and/or `autoload` are set to `true`, then the plugin will autoload/autosave from _any_ directory
+> If `allowed_dirs` is left at its default value and `autostart` and/or `autoload` are set to `true`, then the plugin will start and autoload from _any_ directory

 **Ignored directories**

-You may specify a table of directories for which the plugin will **never** autosave and autoload from.
+You may specify a table of directories for which the plugin will **never** start and autoload from.
 For example:

 ```lua
 require("persisted").setup({